FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Attacks/XSS.md

 ---
 aliases: [Cross-Site Scripting, Cross Site Scripting] date created: Monday, 8.
-December 2025, 09:12 date modified: Monday, 8.
-December 2025, 18:12
+December 2025, 09:12 date modified: Wednesday, 10.
+December 2025, 21:12
 ---

 # XSS
 **Definition**: Cross-Site Scripting (XSS) is a type of attack where an attacker injects malicious scripts into content from otherwise trusted websites.
-This allows the attacker to execute scripts in the victim's browser, potentially stealing cookies, session tokens, or other sensitive information.
+This allows the attacker to execute scripts in the victim’s browser, potentially stealing cookies, session tokens, or other sensitive information.

 **Context/Example**: An attacker types:
 ```HTML